FunForks/useReducer-game/README.md

 The tests check that a line of diagonal X's will set the outcome of the game to "Winner: X", and that a final move by O that does not create a line of three O's will result in an outcome of "Draw".

 In a real TDD project, there would be many more tests.
-These would all be written before the reducer code itself was written, and successfully passing all the test would indicate that the game logic was functioning exactly as expected.
+These would all be written before the reducer code itself was written, and successfully passing all the tests would indicate that the game logic was functioning exactly as expected.

 ## Challenge